 About LawRight

-Our Patron is the Chief Justice of Queensland, the Honourable Helen Bowskill.
+Our Patron, the Chief Justice of Queensland, the Honourable Helen Bowskill supports our mission to create a fairer justice system for all.

 Held on National Pro Bono day (the Tuesday of National Law Week), the Walk is both a fundraiser and an opportunity to recognise and celebrate the valuable pro bono work undertaken by the Australian legal profession.